skypager/skypager/README.md

 - [The Google Documents Helper](src/helpers/google-doc) - a module that loads data as JSON from a google document.
 It loads all of your content, and document stylesheets, in an traversable AST form.
 - [The Sketch Document Helper](src/helpers/sketch) - a module that lets you load a designers sketch files as javascript modules.
 This can be used to power various code generation apps, as well as anything else you can think of.
 - [The Document Helper](src/helpers/document) - provides helpers for loading markdown and javascript source modules as queryable entities, useful for automated codemods, code generation, documentation websites, and building databases from markdown or javascript module collections

-The Runtime is responsible for activating each of these layers for you, relying on [The Inversion of Control Technique](docs/inversion-of-control-framework.md) for your modules.  (aka Don't call me, I'll call you.)

 ## Example Projects